adamedx/autographps/ROADMAP.md

 * Refactor into posh-graph core sdk and poshgraph ux
 * Add auto-complete for ggu
 * Add auto-complete for gls
+* Add auto-mount to set-graphlocation
+* Make gcd work without hanging for new graphs
+* Get-GraphType

 ### Postponed